star7js/jira-issue-tracker/README.md

 ## Features

 - Display issues in a grid layout with customizable queries
-- Fetch and update issue counts at regular intervals
+- Fetch and update issue counts at regular intervals (default setting: 1 hr)
+- Clicking box will directly go to your site with that JQL search performed
 - Toggle between light and dark mode for user convenience
 - Easy access to user settings